 There's no obvious reason for one big lake to exist in the middle of the Great Dismal Swamp, which extended all the way to Back Bay/Albemarle Sound in the colonial era.
 There is no network of streams draining a watershed upstream and emptying into the lake.
 Lake Drummond is a high point in the middle of the remnants of the swamp.

-The origin of the swamp dates back to the end of the last ice Age:4
+The origin of the swamp dates back to the end of the last ice Age:5

 Source: US Fish and Wildlife Service

-One possibility: Lake Drummond was formed when a natural fire burned a "hole" in the peat of the Great Dismal Swamp.
-In 2011, during a severe drought, one of the largest wildfires in the modern history of Virginia burned 6,500 acres of the swamp.
-The "Great Conflagration" of 1923-26 was probably even more significant.6
+One possibile way Lake Drummond was formed: a natural fire could have burned a "hole" in the peat of the Great Dismal Swamp.
+In 2011, during a severe drought, one of the largest wildfires in the modern history of Virginia burned over 6,000 acres of the swamp.
+The "Great Conflagration" of 1923-26 was probably even more significant.7

-Perhaps 9,000 years ago, a lightning strike triggered an extraordinary fire that burned hot enough to destroy the peat layer, down to the clay confining layer that keeps the water in the swamp from draining into the sand underneath.
+Perhaps 9,000 years ago, a lightning strike may have triggered an extraordinary fire that burned hot enough to destroy the peat layer, reaching down to the confining clay layer that keeps the water in the swamp from draining into the sand underneath.
 Such a fire could have carved out a bowl within the deep peat, creating a hole that developed into Lake Drummond.

-Lake Drummond resembles may other elliptical "bays" or small lakes on the Coastal Plain of the Eastern United States, from Florida to New Jersey, with a southeast-northwest orientation.
+Another posibility: Lake Drummond resembles may other elliptical "bays" or small lakes on the Coastal Plain of the Eastern United States, from Florida to New Jersey, with a southeast-northwest orientation.
 They might have formed naturally in the Pleistocene as the climate changed, perhaps comparable to the formation of modern lakes on the Arctic Coastal Plain.
-The elliptical pattern could have been caused by winds blowing from the southwest and forming sand ridges, which have since been vegetated - and in some cases flooded to form lakes - as rainfall increased in the last 20,000 years.7
+The elliptical pattern could have been caused by winds blowing from the southwest and forming sand ridges, which have since been vegetated (and in some cases flooded to form lakes) as rainfall increased in the last 20,000 years.8

-Another possible cause is that Lake Drummond was formed by an icy comet/meteor that broke up in the atmosphere and peppered the Coastal Plain.
+Yet another possible cause: Lake Drummond was formed by an icy comet/meteor ("bolide") that broke up in the atmosphere and peppered the Coastal Plain.
 Meteorite fragments are rare in the area, so there is insufficient evidence to claim the lake is a meteor crater.
 However, shock waves from a comet exploding above the surface of the earth could have carved out the initial depressions, which then filled with water and have been covered with vegetation.

 The ground surrounding Lake Drummond includes dry land as well as swamp.
 The dry land is typically peat (dead vegetation that has not decomposed yet, or been compressed into lignite/coal) with sand underneath.
-Such soil is unsuitable for agriculture, but Atlantic White Cedar (Chamaecyparis thyoides) thrives in places high enough for plant roots to grow above the water table.
+Such soil is unsuitable for agriculture, but Atlantic White Cedar (Chamaecyparis thyoides) used to thrive in places high enough for plant roots to grow above the water table.